In a word... Energy.

 Construction as a carbon sink.

 The building infrastructure we construct stands for many decades, and the sheer quantity of buildings we will need to produce between now and 2050 is a tremendous opportunity to trap carbon.
-Current construction culture favours steel and concrete, which require massive quantities of energy and resources to produce.
+Current construction methods privilege steel and concrete, which require massive quantities of energy and resources to produce.
 Traditional lightweight timber systems cannot match steel and concrete in meeting the demands that modern society has for its structures.
 Massive timber is the only material that is both renewable and can meet the demands that modern society has of its structures.
-Massive timber, AKA mass timber or engineered timber, is an umbrella term encompassing a range of value-added timber products created in a factory setting by recompositing solid-sawn timber boards into required forms – unrestricted by the dimensions of boards sourced from any individual tree.
-The collaboration of mass timber construction, which sequesters up to 1 tonne of carbon per cubic metre of material, and high-performance building standards such as Passive House, presents a real possibility of true zero energy buildings.
+Massive timber, AKA mass timber or engineered timber, is an umbrella term encompassing a range of value-added timber products created in a factory setting by recompositing solid-sawn timber boards into required shapes – unrestricted by the dimensions of boards sourced from any individual tree.
+The collaboration of mass timber construction, which sequesters up to 1 tonne of carbon per cubic metre of material, and high-performance building standards such as Passive House, presents a real possibility of true zero energy, decarbonised buildings.

 The added value of Massive Timber